Case studies, experiences and stories of male victims

 Many men think the domestic abuse or domestic violence is only happening to them and no other man has suffered in the same way.

 This is not true, as the Government’s own statistics show – one in six men will be a victim in their lifetime and one in three of all victims of domestic abuse are men.

-Our help-line receives calls from dustmen to doctors, to bakers and bankers, to teachers to tradesmen – from right across the UK and across the full range of backgrounds, ethnicities and sexualities.
+Our help-line receives calls from all men – from dustmen to doctors, from bakers to bankers, from teachers to tradesmen – right across the UK and across the full range of backgrounds, ethnicities and sexualities.

 To give any men the confidence to come forward and to reassure them that they are not alone, some of the men we have helped in the past tell their story and how they escaped and rebuilt their lives (names have been changed to respect anonymity).